Categorical proof of Holomorphic Atiyah-Bott formula: Traces in algebraic geometry

 \section{Traces in algebraic geometry}

-\begin{Conv}\ We will further work in the setting of derived algebraic geometry: for a quasi-compact derived scheme $X$ over a field $k$ we will denote the $k$-linear symmetric monoidal $\ii$-category of unbounded complexes of quasi-coherent sheaves on $X$ by $\QCoh(X) \in \CAlg(\Cat_k)$.
+\begin{Conv}\ We will further work in the setting of derived algebraic geometry over some fixed field $k$.
+For a derived stack $X$ over a field $k$ we will denote the $k$-linear symmetric monoidal $\ii$-category of unbounded complexes of quasi-coherent sheaves on $X$ by $\QCoh(X) \in \CAlg(\Cat_k)$.
 Similarly, all the functors are assumed to be derived in the appropriate sense.
-We refer the reader to \cite{GaitsRoz} for an introduction to the basic concepts of derived algebraic geometry.
-In fact, most of the statements in this section also hold valid in case when $X$ is a perfect derived stack. \end{Conv}
+We refer the reader to \cite{GaitsRoz} for an introduction to the basic concepts of derived algebraic geometry using the functor of points approach. \end{Conv}